To access tracking code settings, follow these steps:

 - Outlinks and downloads: If turned on, you’ll count outlinks and downloads.
 Outlinks are links that take the visitor outside your website.
 Downloads are links to all kind of files on your website.
 You’ll see collected data under Analytics > Reports > Outlinks or Analytics > Reports > Downloads.

 - Interactions with popups and content: If turned on, you’ll count times when people see and interact with your popup or content.
-Impressions and interactions are counted for: (1) popups added under Tag Manager > Tags > Add new tag > Custom popup, (2) content added under Tag Manager > Tags > Add new tag > Custom content, (3) any page content you tag in your website’s code.
+Impressions and interactions are counted for: (1) popups added under Tag Manager > Tags > Add a tag > Custom popup, (2) content added under Tag Manager > Tags > Add a tag > Custom content, (3) any page content you tag in your website’s code.
 You’ll see collected data under Analytics > Reports > Content performance.
 Read more

 - Count session time precisely: If turned on, you’ll measure the end of a session more accurately.
 Session time is the period between opening the first page and closing the last one, but it’s hard to know exactly when a visitor closes the last page.
 This option will send ping requests to check if a visitor is still on the last page.